 Their model uses a cooperative financing structure which enables crowd-investing and a decoupling of share ownership and tenancy.
 This allows residents to act as tenants of the project without requiring a large upfront down payment.
 They can then own as much of the project as they can afford and desire to own.
 It also allows others in the neighborhood to buy shares in the project and invest in a community asset.
 Over time, low-income residents can purchase more shares and build additional equity in their home.
 The Frolic model links land owners who want to age-in-place and middle-income first time homebuyers.
 Partnering with land-owners to co-develop their property, Frolic allows them to avoid displacement and financially benefit from redeveloping their lot.

-Tamara Knox is a Masters in City Planning candidate at Massachusetts Institute of Technology.
+Tamara Knox graduated from MIT in 2019 with Master in City Planning and Master of Science in Real Estate Development degrees.
 She graduated from Stanford University with honors in 2012 majoring in Urban Studies.
-Between her studies, she worked for an urban economics consulting firm in Berkeley called Economic and Planning Systems and a development firm in Los Angeles specializing in wholesale commercial kitchens called Civic Enterprise.
+Her honors thesis measured the land value impact of rail focusing on the Red Line in Los Angeles.
+Between her studies, she worked for an urban economics consulting firm in Berkeley called Economic and Planning Systems where she analyzed the impact development projects have on cities and assisted cities on their affordable housing policies.
+She also worked for a development firm in Los Angeles specializing in wholesale commercial kitchens called Civic Enterprise.
 During her time at MIT, she won first place in the 2017 Federal Home Loan Bank of Boston Affordable Housing Development Competition.
 This was an interdisciplinary team project comprised of architecture, real estate, public policy and planning students from MIT and Harvard.
-At MIT, she is focusing her studies on real estate and exploring how to incorporate holistic urban planning values and human-scale design in thoughtful development.
+At MIT, she focused her studies on alternative financial housing models and explored how to incorporate holistic urban planning values and human-scale design in thoughtful development.